Soča Valley in a bowl

 The marble trout – the fish with respect

 Fast, mysterious, elusive, rare – marble trout.
 It was on the brink of extinction, but the species managed to survive with the help of local fishermen.
-In addition to the pure Soča trout, which can only be found in a handful of restaurants, you can taste rainbow or brown trout.
-Wrapped in prosciutto, served with cottage cheese or local cheese,… – roasted with almonds is served at the restaurants Metoja and Sovdat.
+In the local restaurants you can not taste the Soča trout, but you can taste the rainbow or brown trout.
+Wrapped in prosciutto, served with cottage cheese or local cheese,… – roasted with almonds is served at the restaurants Metoja, Sovdat and many others.

 Sweet Bovec pockets